Prarthana-10/GPT-Mastery-SOC/README.md

 **Learning Outcomes:**

-Through this project, we developed a robust understanding of:
+Through this project, we developed a robust understanding of:<br>
 *The architecture and functioning of GPT-2 and similar transformer-based models.<br>
 *Techniques to fine-tune and optimize chatbots for specific use cases.<br>
 *Advanced methods like WaveNet for improving speech synthesis and conversational flow.